To teach people how to drive a passenger vehicle (non-commercial) in Oregon, you must:

 - Have had valid driving privileges for at least five years before the application is submitted if conducting behind-the-wheel instruction; and

 - Get a Commercial Driver Training Instructor Certificate from DMV.

 To get your Commercial Driver Training School Instructor Certificate, do the following:

 - Pass the Commercial Driving School Instructor knowledge test and drive test (drive test waived if TSD Driver Ed Certified);

 - Pay the $100 application fee.

-Submit the application, supporting materials, and payment by mail or in person to DMV Business Regulation.
+Submit the application, supporting materials, and payment by mail to DMV Third Party Programs.